ErnestOrt/Trampoline/README.md

 No, information introduced will be stored in a settings file along with scripts to launch each microservice :grin:.
 These files are stored in a `trampoline` folder inside your `Documents` folder on Mac and Linux or inside the `Temp` folder on Windows.

+* External Instances will be stopped?

+No, only instances under '127.0.0.1' will be stopped using `/shutdown` endpoint.

 ### Contributing
 Start Admin Spring Boot locally and then click the star button to make the author and his neighbors happy :blush:.
 Then fork the repository and submit a pull request for whatever change you want to be added to this project.